kanke/movieMusic/README.md

 > * Spring promotes loose coupling and simplifies the use of dependency injection by providing a standard way of configuration and managing the reference to the created objects which leads to easier testing.

-> * Like most MVC frameworks, Spring follow the Convention over configuration software paradigm that attempts to replace lots of (tedious and repetitive) explicit code and/or configuration by simple naming and directory structure conventions.
+> * Like most MVC frameworks, Spring follows the Convention over configuration software paradigm that attempts to replace lots of (tedious and repetitive) explicit code and/or configuration by simple naming and directory structure conventions.

 > * Spring has a well designed MVC framework which supports developments of robust and maintainable web applications in a simplified approach.